 ReShea Balams is an experienced Atlanta personal injury attorney who handles these kinds of cases for clients throughout the city as well as many nearby communities, including Forest Park, Dunwoody, Norcross, College Park, Riverdale, Marietta, Sandy Springs, Lawrenceville, Alpharetta, Johns Creek, Milton, Smyrna, Duluth, East Point, Roswell, and Decatur.

-Whether your accident occurred inside or outside the perimeter, Balams Law Group can conduct a thorough investigation and help you pursue justice.
+Whether your accident occurred inside or outside the perimeter, The Balams Firm can conduct a thorough investigation and help you pursue justice.
 Call (404) 445-2005 right now to schedule a free, no-obligation consultation that will let ReShea Balams review your case.